 - Other forms of contribution provided for in especial or promotional systems

 - Foreign investors may transfer abroad realized profits coming from their investments, as well as repatriate their investment.

 - Foreign investors may use any of the legal forms or organization provided within the national legislation.

 - Domestic foreign-capital companies may use local credit with the same rights and under the same conditions as domestic national-capital companies

 - Transient foreign-capital contributions related to execution of lease and services contracts or others not covered by the law

 - Legal acts entered into by and between a domestic foreign-capital company and the company which directly or indirectly controls it or an affiliate of the latter, are considered as entered into by independent parties.

 The CEPAL also highlights the need for alignment and integration of FDI policy with other countries’ development policies in order to better attract FDI.
 Likewise, the business climate and investment promotion agencies are key to reducing information asymmetries and connecting foreign investors with business opportunities.
 Argentinian investment law stands out from many of the other domestic policies within the country with its non-discrimination principle between foreign and domestic investors.

 We welcome businesses looking to do business in Argentina whether through investment, trade or company formation, to contact a member of Biz Latin Hub.
 We can help your business to better understand the local regulations, laws and opportunities within the country through the provision of professional legal services.
-Get in touch with Craig here.
+Contact us now, or visit our website at bizlatinhub.com.